ysimonson/knosh/README.md

 This forks the current shell and executes the given function.
 The calling shell is given back a subinterp handle.

 Functions:
-* `(fork callback:lambda) -> ChildInterpProcess`: Forks the process and executes the given function in the child shell.
+* `(fork callback:lambda) -> SubInterp`: Forks the process and executes the given function in the child shell.
 The parent shell is given back a subinterp handle.
-* `(wait i:ChildInterpProcess)`: Waits for a subinterp to finish, returning its exit status.
+* `(wait i:SubInterp)`: Waits for a subinterp to finish, returning its exit status.

 ## Environment variables